Lambda-X/lambdax-blog/resources/templates/md/posts/2016-04-18-state-management-in-clojure.md

 </div>
 </div>
 NOTE:
-If you don't have any knowledge about threads in Clojure, you should read about [it](http://blog.clojuregirl.com/clojure_threads.html) first.
+If you don't have any knowledge about threads in Clojure, you should read [this](http://blog.clojuregirl.com/clojure_threads.html) first.

 ## How we can manage state (or how the data might change over time)
 <div>